 Auxiliary ledgers give a fascinating account of what their funds have purchased over the years.
 In 1898, they spent $31 on door screens; in 1907 they contributed $1,500 to reduce the hospital mortgage; in 1969, $11,000 went towards equipment for the Urology department; in 1992, $1 million was put towards the Georgian Drive location; in 2006, $5 million was given to the Simcoe Muskoka Regional Cancer Centre.

-Despite the setback caused by the COVID pandemic, which has kept Auxiliary members out of the health centre since 2020 (good news: they are scheduled to return to service this fall) and put an end to all in-person fundraising, the Auxiliary is still on track to meet its current pledge of $5 million towards RVH’s next expansion.
+Despite the setback caused by the COVID pandemic, which has kept Auxiliary members out of the health centre since 2020 and put an end to all in-person fundraising, the Auxiliary is still on track to meet its current pledge of $5 million towards RVH’s next expansion.

 Since RVH’s beginnings, the volunteers of the RVH Auxiliary have been dedicated to supporting patient care and enhancing the patient experience.
 What an extraordinary gift for RVH and our entire community.